ha/doozerd/README.md

 1. Download [doozerd](https://github.com/ha/doozerd/downloads)
 2. Unpack the archive
-3. Start a doozerd
+3. Start a doozerd with a WebView listening on `:8080`

-        $ doozerd
+        $ doozerd -w ":8080"

 4. Set a key and read it back